mattlean/gridnik/README.md

 ## Features

 - Create an unlimited amount of layout grids with varying dimensions, columns, gutters, and margins
+- Construct grids with columns or rows or both
+- Produce grids as rectangle fills or gridlines or both
-- Build grids and overlay them upon any object: artboards, rectangles, polygons, text, etc.
+- Build grids that fit into any object: artboards, rectangles, polygons, text, etc.
 - Use auto-calculations to make sure your grids hold your desired structure while still being valid
 - Support for grid construction using decimals
-- Produce grids as rectangle fills or gridlines or both